 This is natural due to the lack of direct supervision and organization.
 But you can prevent it and even improve productivity by integrating tools to avoid procrastination.
 One of them is, of course, a time tracking app.
 It will provide you with all of the information you need to evaluate employee performance.
 And it will help you keep all data organized in one central location.

 Communication is essential for success

-Making sure to avoid and prevent employee burnout
+Make sure to avoid and prevent employee burnout

 Nurturing a positive workplace culture

 Remote work can bring many benefits to your business, but only if you know how to structure and organize your teams.
-Be sure to use these tips to capitalize on the remote work business model and take your company forward in 2020 and beyond.
+Be sure to use these tips to capitalize on the remote work business model and move your company forward in 2020 and beyond.